zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 # Advanced Gateway features configuration

-As a system programmer who wants to configure advanced Gateway features of the API Mediation Layer, set the following parameters by modifying either of the following files:
+As a system programmer who wants to configure advanced Gateway features of the API Mediation Layer, you can customize Gateway parameters by modifying either of the following files:

 - `<Zowe install directory>/components/api-mediation/bin/start-gateway.sh`
 - `<Zowe instance directory>/instance.env`